dfo-osdt/osp-docs/docs/en/general/getting-started.md

 1. Click on the **User Menu button** in the top-right corner of the screen.
 2. Click on the **Logout button**.

 You are now successfully logged out of the Open Science Portal application.
+Note that long periods of inactivity will log you out automatically.